jbhannah/jbhannah.net-gulp/articles/2016-03-15-rails-development-with-docker.md

 This one's a bit more complicated.
-It `build`s an image from the `Dockerfile` in the current directory, `link`s the container to the `db` container described above, opens port 3000 on the Docker host (`localhost` on Linux; `local.docker` on OS X with DLite) for connections to port 3000 in the container, mounts the current directory in the container at `/usr/src/app`, and uses volumes that are defined in our persistent `gems` container:
+It `build`s an image from the `Dockerfile` in the current directory, `link`s the container to the `db` container described above (and to any other services your app uses), opens port 3001 on the Docker host (`localhost` on Linux; `local.docker` on OS X with DLite) for connections to port 3000 in the container, mounts the current directory in the container at `/usr/src/app`, and uses volumes that are defined in our persistent `gems`
+container:

 ```yml
 gems: